 Ready to see the top payment decline reasons?
 Please fill out the form.

-In analyzing the data, three out of the five reasons–Declined, Insufficient Funds, and Temporary Hold–contributing to high credit card decline rates are soft declines, which can be repaired by retrying the card at a later date.
+Four out of the five reasons–Declined, Insufficient Funds, Call Issuer, and Temporary Hold–contributing to high credit card decline rates are soft declines, which can be repaired by retrying the card at a later date.
 For example, if a debit card is declined due to insufficient funds, the transaction may be successful in a few days when the card owner has added funds to their account.

-Fraud and Invalid Card Number are hard declines, however, meaning retries will not be effective.
+Fraud is a hard decline, meaning retries will not be effective.
 Stolen cards and closed accounts are not likely to be successful and will only mean additional transaction processing costs.
 To repair hard declines, recovery may require contacting the cardholder to get updated payment information.

-Regardless of the decline reason, the greatest recovery rate for transactions occurs within a short time frame–four to six days when the decline reason is Insufficient Funds.
+Regardless of the decline reason, the greatest recovery rate for transactions occurs within a short time frame–two to seven days when the decline reason is Insufficient Funds.
 The failure types with shorter recovery timeframes, including Declined and Temporary Hold, are easier to repair as they may just need a few days to update information or funds.

-With Fraud and Invalid Card Numbers, however, the longer recovery periods are forced by the technicalities of these declines.
+With Fraud and Call Issuer, however, the longer recovery periods are forced by the technicalities of these declines.
 Both of these reasons require new credit or debit card information to be assigned to the cardholder, and it may take days or weeks before the cardholder receives a new physical card.

 For transactions that aren't repaired through retries, it's necessary to employ a dunning strategy which involves contacting the subscriber directly via automated email communications to collect on past-due payments.
 With smart dunning management, you can get ahead of potential payment failures to decrease your credit card decline rates.
 Learn more in our dunning best practices blog.